sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   1: 0x017F [0x6F] WAIT_FRAME_DELAY: Yield until WaitTime reaches zero
   2: 0x0180 [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   3: 0x0181 [0x1D] PRINT_EVENT_MESSAGE(message_id=7865*)
     → "A lot of people have been seein' that ship in the waters around the Arrapago Islands.
-Ya might wanna try interrogatin' the Nashmau locals first and see what ya can find out.\u007F1\u0000\u0007"
+Ya might wanna try interrogatin' the Nashmau locals first and see what ya can find out."
   4: 0x0184 [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x0185 [0x1D] PRINT_EVENT_MESSAGE(message_id=7866*)
-    → "Go after that ghost ship and don't come back till ya learn somethin' useful!\u007F1\u0000\u0007"
+    → "Go after that ghost ship and don't come back till ya learn somethin' useful!"
   6: 0x0188 [0x23] WAIT_FOR_DIALOG_INTERACTION
   7: 0x0189 [0x1D] PRINT_EVENT_MESSAGE(message_id=7867*)
-    → "With the rrreward I'm expectin' from the Empress, this company'll be rollin' in cash for the next ten years.\u007F1\u0000\u0007"
+    → "With the rrreward I'm expectin' from the Empress, this company'll be rollin' in cash for the next ten years."
   8: 0x018C [0x23] WAIT_FOR_DIALOG_INTERACTION
   9: 0x018D [0x21] END_EVENT
  10: 0x018E [0x00] END_REQSTACK()